Dream Team – The agency people conference

 3. how to make your agency run itself

-It’s something Simon Wakeman has spent five years experimenting with in his agency Deeson – taking things from Spotify and Buffer, and adapting them to the agency model.
+Simon Wakeman felt that his agency Deeson had a ‘clock in, clock out culture’.
+So he began a five year journey – taking ideas from Spotify and Buffer and adapting them to the agency model.

 “From my point of view as MD it's fascinating.
 Other than making the commercial numbers add up, it kind of runs itself.”